-- Those with dehydrated skin types may feel that it’s just a little drying.
+- Those with dehydrated skin types may feel that it’s just a tad bit drying.

 I see why people love this balm cleanser and why other companies have tried to emulate it and have come up with their own.
 It’s extremely effective at cleansing and removing makeup, gentle, not messy at all to use and a little goes a long way.
+It also didn’t cause any breakouts or irritation.
+Keeps the pores clean so they look smaller in size.
 What more can you ask for?
-I will be definitely be repurchasing it.
+I will be definitely be repurchasing it!

-Do you love the Banila Co.
+Do you like the Banila Co.
 Clean it Zero Original Cleansing Balm?
 Have you tried the other versions?